thot-data/cli-0.9.x/README.md

 Data management and analysis software.

+> For full documentation go to [Read The Docs](https://thot-data-docs.readthedocs.io/en/latest/).

 # Thinking About Thot
 Thot is based on **top-down organization** and **bottom-up analysis**, or, congruently, **outside-in organization** and **inside-out analysis**.

 [images]

-There are three components of a Thot project **Containers**, **Assets**, and **Scripts**.
+There are three components of a Thot project: **Containers**, **Assets**, and **Scripts**.

 ## Containers
 Containers are the organizational building blocks of your project.
 They allow you to structure your projects and analysis in a logical way.
 Following the top-down organizational approach, Containers can contain both other Containers as children, and Assets.
 They can also have descriptors and metadata attached to them.
-Child containers inheret all the properties of their parents.
+Child containers inherit all the properties of their parents.
 Containers are also associated with Scripts, which analyze its Assets and produce new Assets.

 ## Assets
 An Asset is anything that is consumed or created in your analysis.
-This includes, raw data, calculated data, and images.
+This includes raw data, calculated data, and images.
 Each Asset can have descriptors and metadata attached to it as well.

 ## Scripts
 A Script is a multi-input, multi-output function where the inputs and outputs are Assets.
 The input to a script is *consumed* and the output is *produced*.
 The produced Assets can then be consumed by other Scripts in the future.